As yuan falls, China's rich seek safe havens offshore

 “In my case, there’s a real need for foreign currency, so it would be better to move money out sooner than later.
 China’s economy doesn’t look very good.”

-Those will have added to the capital outflows China has seen over the past year, which have been fuelled in part by expectations the United States will hike interest rates by year-end.
+Those will have added to the capital outflows China has seen over the past year, which have been fueled in part by expectations the United States will hike interest rates by year-end.

 Analysts at JPMorgan estimate around $235 billion of “hot money” left the country between the third quarter of 2014 and the end of the second quarter this year.